+- 1. Notification of appropriate law enforcement agency. - 2.
+Notification of Grade Level Director. - 3.
 Out-of-school suspension of the student for ten (10) days which may also include a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period of No Less Than one (1) calendar year through alternative placement or expulsion as determined by the school officials. - a.
 A Manifestation Determination Hearing must be conducted immediately by the IEP or Section 504 team for students protected under IDEA or Section 504. - b.
-Students protected under IDEA or Section 504 may not be suspended more than 10 days without compensatory services provided by the student's school as determined by the IEP or Section 504 team - c.
+Students protected under IDEA or Section 504 may not be suspended more than 10 days without compensatory services provided by the student's school as determined by the IEP or Section 504 team. - c.
 See subsection "Alternative Placement/Expulsion with Continuing Educational Services" for additional information. - 4.
 Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and alternative placement or expulsion.
 Any student who is determined to have brought a firearm or weapon will be referred to mental health services.

-Dangerous Object not a Weapons (Other) (WWT Focus code)
+Dangerous Object not a Weapon (WWT Focus code)

-Common Pocket Knives/Box Cutters/Razor Blades/Self Defense Chemical Spray used as such, it is not permissible for a student to possess these items on a school campus, at a school-sponsored activity, or on school transportation.
+Common Pocket Knives/Box Cutters/Razor Blades/Self Defense Chemical Spray

+A common pocket knife is defined as a pocket knife with a blade no longer than 3 3⁄4 inches long.
+While a common pocket knife, box cutter, or a razor blade is not considered a weapon for purposes of expulsion unless used as such, it is not permissible for a student to possess these items on a school campus, at a school-sponsored activity, or on school transportation.
 Any student found to be in possession of a common pocket knife, box cutter or razor blade, or self defense chemical spray which is NOT displayed or coupled with threat, intimidation, and/or reasonable suspicion for use is subject to the following disciplinary action: